 Here are some links to check out.
 You can find more helpful sites in the Useful Resources tab

 No. We have many fathers who coach their daughters and mothers who coach their sons.
-Although it is more likely to be seen at the junior level, we also see it at the highest levels (Black Ferns coached by Glen Moore)
+Although it is more likely to be seen at the junior level, we also see it at the highest levels (Black Ferns coached by Wayne Smith)